scriptex/AnimateMe/README.md

 or

-Just download this repository and link the files located in `dist` folder.
+just download this repository and use the files located in `dist` folder.

 ## Usage

 In your HTML create the elements that you want to be animated.

-The default classname used for the animations is `animate-me`.
+The default class name used for the animations is `animate-me`.

 Then